-Learn how to make fun sounds and interesting noises by using a cardboard box simple household items in this inclusive, sensory activity.
+Learn how to make fun sounds and interesting noises by using a cardboard box of simple household items in this inclusive, sensory activity.
 Either join in or listen along!

 This guide is part of our Sense Arts, Sport & Wellbeing programme.
 This activity can be done at a time that suits you, either in your own space or in an educational setting.